AraGold7/AraGold7/README.md

 # 👋 Hi, I’m @AraGold7
 - 👀 I’m interested in data, coding and electronics
-- 🌱 I’m currently learning python, minecraft editing (like mods and datapacks), batch and powershell scripts
+- 🌱 I’m currently learning python, minecraft editing (like mods and datapacks), websites, batch and powershell scripts
 - 📫 How to reach me: open a ticket in my [discord server](https://discord.gg/u4ndppjSfB)
 - 😄 Pronouns: He/him
 - ⚡ 3 facts about me: